 - St. Patrick’s Day Parade – Sunday, March 5 at 1 p.m. – The Annapolis Police Department showcased police vehicles to celebrate our anniversary in the annual parade.

-- National Night Out – Tuesday, August 1 – The Annapolis Police Department is challenging the City of Annapolis Alderwomen and Aldermen and residents in each Ward to organize a National Night Out event.
+- National Night Out– Tuesday, August 1 – The Annapolis Police Department is challenging the City of Annapolis Alderwomen and Aldermen and residents in each Ward to organize a National Night Out event.
 The police department will visit each event.
-To learn more about National Night Out visit https://natw.org/.
+Visit National Night Out to learn more.

 Throughout the year we will continue our Annapolis Police Kids Club with a focus on celebrating our anniversary.
 We held our first Kids Club event of the year on Monday, February 20 with a visit to the Ruth Starr Rose exhibit at the Mitchell Gallery at St. John’s College.
 The gallery and the college warmly welcomed the officers and kids providing them with a tour of the exhibit, a musical performance by some of the college’s tutors, and lunch at the dining hall.
 The officers and kids also made the most of the spring-like weather by playing a kids versus officer game of kickball on the college lawn.
 Our next Kids Club event will be on April 11.
 For more information contact Patti Norris at 410-268-9000 or email@example.com.